Neo-Nazis Swarmed Germany By The Hundreds Over The Weekend

 Just one week after violence erupted at the white nationalist Unite the Right rally in Charlottesville, VA, more than 500 neo-Nazis gathered in Berlin, Germany, to mark the 30th anniversary of Nazi leader Rudolf Hess' death, The New York Times reports.

 Throughout his life, Hess served as a deputy to Hitler and acted as a designated successor following Hitler's death.
-Hess later received a life sentence in 1946 at the Nuremberg trials and died in 1987 in Spandau prison, at the age of 93.
-Though his death was ruled a suicide, The Times notes that many Nazi sympathisers "believe that Hess was killed and revere him as a martyr."
+Hess later received a life sentence in 1946 at the Nuremberg trials and died at the age of 93 in 1987 at Spandau prison.
+Though his death was ruled a suicide, The Times notes that many Nazi sympathizers "believe that Hess was killed and revere him as a martyr."

 Advertisement